Faculty & Staff

 Mrs. Medina was born in Guatemala and grew up in a wonderful Christian home.
 After spending some time in the United States as a teenager, she returned to Guatemala and obtained a bachelor’s degree in elementary education while also attending business school.
 Mrs. Medina spent several years working as an Administrative Assistant in the Projects office of Boeing International.

 After visiting and falling in love with Colorado, she and her husband, Oscar, moved from California with their three sons, Oscar Jr., David, and Joshua.
 Mrs. Medina comes to Arma Dei Academy with over 20 years of teaching immersion Spanish programs to Colorado students from preschool through high school.
-She loves to spend time with her three sons and five grandchildren, traveling, reading, sharing her culture, and, above all, sharing the love of God.
+She loves to spend time with her three sons and five grandchildren.
+She enjoys traveling, reading, sharing her culture, and, above all, sharing the love of God.

 Math